alramdein/zunisha-e-commerce-backend/README.md

 # zunisha-e-commerce-backend

 Zunisha is an e-commerce application created by Alif Ramdani.
 This app is not real, the purpose of this project is to practice and improve my MERN (MongoDB, ExpressJs, ReactJs, and NodeJs) stack skills.
+The data on this project stored in MongoDB Atlas.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/get-npm) to install zunisha-e-commerce-backend dependencies.